Biodegradable waste management, you need to know everything

-When I say ‘Biodegradable Waste’ what’s the first thing that comes to your mind?
+When you hear the term ‘Biodegradable Waste,’ what’s the first thing that comes to your mind?

-In the current scenario, where overflowing landfills, polluted water bodies, and the increasing need for environmental sustainability are a pressing concern, waste management has become a critical issue.
+Today, overflowing landfills, polluted water bodies, and the urgent need for environmental sustainability make waste management a critical challenge.

 What Does Biodegradable Mean?